-CONDENSING INFORMATION Dear Members of the Italian Club, we hope that you find this Bulletin a valuable source of information.
-However, as communication media have been gearing more and more toward fast and instantaneous information, we decided to change the format of our bulletin.
-From this time on, those of you who are interested in more extensive readings may click on the url’s provided below, which will redirect you to our club’s website.
+Dear Members of the Italian Club, we hope that you find this Bulletin a valuable source of information.
+As the media have been gearing toward faster, instantaneous information, we decided to shorten its format.
+Those of you who are interested in more extensive readings may click on the URLs provided under each article.

 FOOD POLICY We would like to inform our guests and dear members that Ciancia is not able to provide for dinner for everyone in attendance, so we suggest eating a light meal before you head to our events.
 Because the food is often donated by the host or hostess, and by some of our cooking members (who randomly decide to cook for an event), the amount of food is unpredictable.
 So, please remember that whatever edibles we provide are meant as a pairing to the wine and the conversation, not as a full meal.
 Please, be considerate of other members by helping yourself to small portions, and by keeping your focus on the conversation.
 Grazie!